MicrosoftDocs/Viva/Viva/goals/ms-teams-integration.md

 You can use Viva Goals to manage your OKRs directly within Microsoft Teams.

 Our quick and easy integration enables users to add, update, and manage OKRs within the context of their daily workflow.
-You can also reference OKRs on conversations by using our message extensions.
+You can also reference OKRs in conversations by using our message extensions.

 ## How to pre-install Viva Goals for users within Microsoft Teams?